ASSERT-KTH/spork/README.md

 ![Supported Platforms](https://img.shields.io/badge/platforms-Linux%2C%20macOS-blue.svg)

 # Spork - AST based merging for Java files
-Spork is an AST based structured merge tool for Java.
-This means that instead of merging Java files by their raw text, it resolves the abstract syntax trees and merges based on them instead.
+Spork is an AST based structured merge research tool for Java.
+This means that instead of merging Java files by raw text, it resolves the abstract syntax trees and merges based on them instead.

-## Academic use
+If you're looking for a production ready tool for AST-based GIT merge, we recommend [mergiraf](https://mergiraf.org/).

 If you use Spork in an academic context, please cite the [related research paper](https://doi.org/10.1109/TSE.2022.3143766):